-Simply working hard isn’t enough to get your idea discovered these days.
-To make a name for yourself or to be successful in certain industries you need to learn to stand out online and build a following.
-It’s time to be bold and get your ideas out there in the world.
+Simply working hard isn't enough to get your idea discovered these days.
+You need a breakthrough idea!
+To make a name for yourself or to be successful in specific industries, you need to learn to stand out online and build a following.
+It's time to be bold and get your ideas out there.

-Dorie Clark’s book Stand Out: How to Find Your Breakthrough Idea and Build a Following Around It is perfect for entrepreneurs and people wanting to learn how to find their big idea and become a renegade thinker.
+Dorie Clark's book Stand Out: How to Find Your Breakthrough Idea and Build a Following Around It is perfect for entrepreneurs and people wanting to learn how to find their big ideas and become renegade thinkers.

 Stand Out: How to Find Your Breakthrough Idea and Build a Following Around It is a guide to becoming a recognized expert in your field.

 Too many people believe that if they keep their heads down and work hard, they'll be recognized as experts on the merits of their work.
 But that's simply not true anymore.
 To make a name for yourself, you have to capitalize on your unique perspective and knowledge and inspire others to listen and take action.
 But becoming a “thought leader” is a mysterious and opaque process.
 Where do the ideas come from, and how do they get noticed?